Haivision/srt/docs/socket-groups.md

 protection, the mechanism should quickly detect a link as broken so that packets lost on the broken link can be resent over the others, but no such mechanism has been provided for balancing group.

+Please also keep in mind that the group is considered connected when it contains at least one connected member link.
+This means also that the group becomes ready for transmission after connecting the first link, as well as it remains ready even if some member links get broken.

+If the application wants to make sure that a transmission is balanced between links (where only together can they maintain the bandwidth capacity required for a signal), it must make sure that all "required" links are established by monitoring the group data.
+For example, if you need a minimum of 3 links to balance the load, you should delay starting the transmission until all 3 links are established (that is, all of them report "idle" state), and also stop it in case when a broken link caused that the others do not cover the required capacity.

 Please also keep in mind that there's a rule for all groups - one member link established is enough for a group to be connection established.
 This